anjalisarawgi/mlops_sign_mnist/README.md

 > *`curl -X POST -F "file=@file.json"<weburl>`*
 >
 > Answer:
-> We managed to deploy our model in the cloud using Google AI Platform.
-For deployment, we wrapped our model into a Flask application, which served as a REST API for inference.
+> We managed to deploy our model locally and in the cloud.
+For deployment, we used a Fast API application.
 > Initially, we served the model locally to ensure that the deployment process worked correctly.
-We used Docker to containerize the Flask application, which allowed us to maintain consistency between local and cloud environments.
+We used Docker to containerize the application.
-> After successful local testing, we deployed the Docker container to Google AI Platform.
+> After local testing, we deployed the Docker container to Cloud.
 > To invoke the deployed service, users can send a POST request to the API endpoint with the input data.
 Here is an example of how to call the service:
 >
 > curl -X POST -H "Content-Type: application/json" -d '{"data": [1, 2, 3, 4]}' <weburl>